IBM/CLEAR/README.md

 - Run the full CLEAR pipeline
 - Save results under: `results/gsm8k/sample_output/`

+The sample dataset which is used as default by the analysis can be found [here](https://github.com/IBM/CLEAR/blob/main/src/clear_eval/sample_data/gsm8k/gsm8k_default_predictions.csv).

+The default configuration file which uses this can be found [here](https://github.com/IBM/CLEAR/blob/main/src/clear_eval/pipeline/setup/default_config.yaml).

 4. ###  **View results in the interactive dashboard:**

 ```bash